 Today she’s rising through the ExxonMobil ranks and works at the company’s massive Houston campus.
-She is currently working on a new trading project, a global effort that has taken her to India, Brussels, Argentina, Brazil and Italy in the first six months of 2018.

 Having my MBA, I feel like I came in with an advantage.
 Now that I’m in my third role in the company, I’m a supervisor managing cross roles, cross functional teams.”